pbrocks/block-options/docs/clear-formatting-format.md

 ## How to clear block formatting?

-There are two ways to remove formatting which are provided by EditorsKit plugin.
+There are two ways to remove formatting which are provided by Sidetrack plugin.

 ![Gutenberg block editor clear formatting](https://cldup.com/DiExhP6BHW.gif)